The Encyclopedia of Fantasy

-The Encyclopedia of Fantasy is a 1997 reference work concerning fantasy fiction, edited by John Clute and John Grant.
-Other contributors include Mike Ashley, Neil Gaiman, Diana Wynne Jones, David Langford, Sam J. Lundwall, Michael Scott Rohan, Brian Stableford and Lisa Tuttle.
+The Encyclopedia of Fantasy is a 1997 reference work covering fantasy fiction, edited by John Clute and John Grant.
+As of November 2012, the full text of The Encyclopedia of Fantasy is available online, as a companion to the online edition of The Encyclopedia of Science Fiction.
+Other than adding death dates, there are no plans to update the encyclopaedia.

-The book was well-received on publication.
-During 1998, it received the Hugo Award, World Fantasy Award, and Locus Award.
-The industry publication Library Journal described The Encyclopedia of Fantasy as "the first of its kind".
+The book was well-received on publication, receiving the Hugo Award, World Fantasy Award, and Locus Award in 1998.

-Since November 2012, the full text of The Encyclopedia of Fantasy is available on-line, as a companion to the on-line edition of The Encyclopedia of Science Fiction.
-The editors of The Encyclopedia of Science Fiction have stated that there are not any plans to update The Encyclopedia of Fantasy, at least for the foreseeable future, although some death dates post-1997 have been added.
-However, author and theme entries in The Encyclopedia of Science Fiction often borrow terminology from entries in The Encyclopedia of Fantasy.

 Format and content

 The Encyclopedia was published in a format that matches the 1993 second edition of The Encyclopedia of Science Fiction.
 It is slightly smaller in terms of content, containing 1,049 alphabetical pages, over 4,000 entries and approximately one million words, the bulk of which were written by Clute, Grant and Ashley.
 A later CD-ROM edition contains numerous revisions.

-The Encyclopedia uses a similar system of categorization to The Encyclopedia of Science Fiction, but does not include an index of theme entries.
-A theme index was later included in the on-line addenda: see "External links" below.
+The Encyclopedia uses a similar system of categorisation to The Encyclopedia of Science Fiction, but does not include an index of theme entries.
+A theme index was later included in the online addenda.
 One of the major differences is that there are no entries related to publishing.

-Neologisms

-The Encyclopedia often invented new terms for theme entries, rather than using headings that may have previously appeared in critical literature.
-Examples include: